indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Nevertheless, I will use them to wire good security habit.

-The basic idea is that keys are stored in .json files and encrypted versions are sent to the Chef server.
+The basic idea is that keys are stored in .json files, and encrypted versions are sent to the Chef server.

 An annoying point to bear in mind is, the ID of the data bag must match the name of the file, minus the .json name.
 Otherwise, the convention fails!